MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 You can perform the following steps to help identify whether lack of caching is causing performance problems:

 1. Review the application design.
 Take an inventory of all the data stores that the application uses.
 For each, determine whether the application is using a cache.
 If possible, determine how frequently the data changes.
-Data that changes slowly, or static reference data that is read frequently, are good initial candidates for caching.
+Good initial candidates for caching include data that changes slowly, and static reference data that is read frequently.

 2. Instrument the application and monitor the live system to find out how frequently the application retrieves data or calculates information.